Nyk0/chsc/README.md

 2         R nico        0:01:38 R=2,W=2:0:0,J=B,N=oarsub (Karma=0.000,quota_ok)
 ```

-On the other terminal we can check the state of Pods :
+On the other terminal we can check the state of Pods:

 ```bash
 root@admin:~# kubectl get pods